OleksandrBlack/safecoin-qt-wallet/README.md

 ./safewallet.app/Contents/MacOS/safewallet
 ```

+For a more indepth build guide please read our mac build guide [here](docs/build-mac.md)
 ### Emulating the embedded node

 In binary releases, safewallet will use node binaries in the current directory to sync a node from scratch.